Rove McManus: Charity and community work

 Between 2008 and 2010, McManus was a director of the Australian chapter of the conservation charity Fauna & Flora International, for a period serving as the vice-president.

+McManus has been a patron of international wildlife conservation and animal welfare charity Free the Bears since 2019, having first visited Free the Bears sanctuary in Cambodia in 2008.
+He regularly hosts fundraising events in support of the charities work to rescue and rehabilitate threatened bears in Asia, and has taken part in the charities annual "Night in a Cage" fundraising challenge - most notably spending the night in a cage within an abandoned zoo in Tasmania in 2025 and raising almost $15,000.

 Personal life

 McManus married actress and singer Belinda Emmett in 2005 at the Mary Immaculate Church in Waverley, an eastern suburb of Sydney.
-Emmett died of metastatic breast cancer on 11 November 2006 at St Vincent's Hospital in Sydney.
+Emmett died of metastatic breast cancer on 11 November 2006 at St Vincent's Hospital in Sydney after eight years with the disease.

 McManus began dating actress Tasma Walton in October 2007.
 They married on 16 June 2009 in a private ceremony on a beach in Broome, Western Australia.
 They have a daughter, born in 2013.

 He is a supporter of the Fremantle Football Club in the Australian Football League, for which his first cousin Shaun McManus played 228 games.
-For three seasons, starting from 2003, McManus was the number-one ticket holder of the club (a prestigious but largely symbolic position often given to prominent Australians).
-McManus is also a lifelong fan of professional wrestling, having interviewed both Ric Flair and John Cena on his talk show, and has managed wrestlers as part of the former WWA promotion.
+From 2003 to 2005, McManus held the ceremonial position of the club's number-one ticket holder.
+McManus is also a lifelong fan of professional wrestling; he interviewed wrestlers Ric Flair and John Cena on his talk show, and has managed wrestlers as part of the former World Wrestling All-Stars promotion.

-On 8 June 2007, he appeared as the presenter of a secondary school discussion at Rod Laver Arena with Tenzin Gyatso, 14th Dalai Lama, in attendance.
+On 8 June 2007, he appeared as the presenter of a secondary school discussion at Rod Laver Arena with 14th Dalai Lama Tenzin Gyatso in attendance.